RPC VIII, — (unassigned; ID 68267)

 Issue Second issue

-Obverse design laureate, draped, and cuirassed bust of Philip I, l., seen from front
+Obverse design laureate, draped, and cuirassed bust of Philip I, left, seen from front

-Reverse design hero Kelainos standing l., holding patera, short spear and drapery
+Reverse design hero Kelainos standing left, holding patera, short spear and drapery

 Average diameter 38 mm